-The Gamma Band model[1] is a simplified trend following model that is designed to show the effectiveness of tracking various ?gamma? levels.
-This can be viewed conceptually as a risk management tool.
+The Gamma Band model[1] can be viewed as a trend following model that is shows the effectiveness of tracking various ?gamma? levels.
 When the daily price closes below Gamma Flip level, the model will reduce exposure to avoid price volatility and sell-off risk.
-If the market closes below what we call the ?lower gamma level? (currently near 4,510), the model will reduce the SPX allocation to zero.
+If the market closes below what we call the ?lower gamma level,? the model will reduce the SPX allocation to zero.